Wasp Nest Removal in Manchester NH — Flat One-Time Rate, Same-Day Service

 DIY attempted: Over-the-counter aerosol sprayed directly at soffit gap — agitated the colony without reaching the nest; resulted in increased indoor activity as workers found gaps to interior space

-Outcome: Anchor confirmed eastern yellowjackets (Vespula maculifrons), injected Tempo 1% Dust at the soffit gap entry at dusk, sealed secondary gaps, and returned 48 hours later to confirm die-off and complete the soffit seal.
-Flat $399, no upcharge for the elevated, concealed-void location.
+Outcome: Anchor confirmed eastern yellowjackets (Vespula maculifrons), injected Tempo 1% Dust at the soffit gap entry, sealed secondary gaps, and returned 48 hours later to confirm die-off and complete the soffit seal.
+Flat one-time rate, no upcharge for the elevated, concealed-void location.

-Range: Anchor flat $399 one-time — industry-survey estimates for concealed-void yellowjacket removal nationally range from $600–$1,200 (HomeGuide 2026); Anchor's rate does not vary by location or species
+Scope: Anchor flat one-time rate — the rate does not vary by nest location or species

 Suspected 'bee' colony in hollow porch column — late July